We Love —

 Deluxe Suite (30 m²)

 The Deluxe Suite is spacious, decorated in soft colours and boasts lavish marble flooring.
-The suite is located either on the first, second and third floors of the hotel and gives way to lovely mountain views which you can admire from the terrace.
+The suite is located on the first, second or third floors of the hotel and gives way to lovely mountain views which you can admire from the terrace.
+You will feel relaxed and can enjoy a space dedicated to sitting back and unwinding.

-Deluxe Suite with sea view (30 m²)
+Deluxe Sea View Suite (30 m²)

-King Suite with sea view (50 m²)
+King Sea View Suite (50 m²)

-Wake up to beautiful sea views each morning of your stay from your impressive King Suite.
+Wake up to beautiful sea views each morning of your stay from your impressive King Sea View Suite.
 Rest, relax and catch some shut-eye in this stylish suite after a long day in the Italian sun.

 Your dining choices